umi-academy/UMI_Block_3/README.md

 ## 4. Initialize the Node js library

-for windows, you need to execute commands in PowerShell, otherwise you need to change '/' to '\\'
+for windows, you need to change '/' to '\\'

 ```bash
         npm install